 - waterproof bag (if you are bringing a camera or binoculars)

 - thick socks

-Try to avoid bringing cloth clothing like t-shirts or jeans.
-Once it gets wet (from water or sweat) it will stay wet for a long time – not a comfortable experience in Polar weather!
+Avoid bringing cloth clothing like T-shirts or jeans.
+Once it gets wet (from water or sweat), it will stay wet for a long time – not a comfortable experience in polar weather!